Mayor's Youth Employment & Education Program (MYEEP)

-MYEEP participants at AFSF work individually and in teams in our studio, using professional grade software and design equipment to work on on real-world projects.
-Each is also individually mentored by a professional architect, engineer or other high-tech professional in a private firm one day per week.
+MYEEP participants at AFSF work individually and in teams, using professional grade software to work on on real-world projects.
+Each is also mentored by a professional architect, engineer or other high-tech professional in a private firm one day per week.
 With this opportunity, MYEEP participants improve their communication skills, learn advanced computer software, develop teamwork abilities, and gain overall STEAM workplace knowledge and skills.

 A primary goal of Build SF-MYEEP is digital literacy.
 Although this generation of students has a great familiarity with the social uses of technology, the professional world of technological proficiency largely eludes them.
 Young people who spend hours playing video games give little thought to the complexity involved in game design and creation, from scene and character creation to the underlying program that manipulates the action.
 Students who can send text messages at lightning speed have no understanding of the engineering of a cellular phone system.
 These young people not only lack the skills and competencies required for 21st century employment, they are also unaware of the vast range of STEAM careers that can be open to them if they possess those competencies.